fizzstudio/ParaCharts/etc/paracharts.api.md

     protected _api: ParaApi;
     // (undocumented)
     get ariaLiveRegion(): AriaLive;
-    // Warning: (ae-forgotten-export) The symbol "AriaLive" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     protected _ariaLiveRegionRef: Ref_2<AriaLive>;
     // Warning: (ae-forgotten-export) The symbol "ParaCaptionBox" needs to be exported by the entry point index.d.ts